 The UK Advertising Standards Authority (ASA) ruling followed a Friends of the Earth Europe/International complaint against an advert by the Malaysian Palm Oil Council.
+The ASA has banned the advert.

 MPOC’s statement that palm oil is the ‘only product able to sustainably and efficiently meet a larger portion of the world’s increasing demand for oil crop-based consumer good, foodstuffs and biofuels’ was found misleading.